georgetegral/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 For the AutoML Pipeline, the best model was VotingEnsemble with an accuracy of 91.6%

+The difference between each model is not too big, but the AutoML model has a better accuracy, probably because AutoML makes the necessary calculations, trainings and validations automatically, and in the case of the logistic regression one has to come to a final result by trial and error, and it could be that we did not select the best configuration for our model, hence why the AutoML model had better accuracy

 ## Future work

 Although the model had good results, there are some areas of improvement to take into consideration for the next iteration: